 Towns and Places:

-Russell County, Kansas, in the northwest part of the state, was organized on July 18, 1872, by Benjamin Pratt; and A. E. Mathews.
+In the northwest part of the state, Russell County, Kansas was organized on July 18, 1872, by Benjamin Pratt; and A. E. Mathews.
 The county was named for Captain Avra P. Russell, Second Kansas Regiment, who was killed in the Civil War at the Battle of Prairie Grove, Arkansas, in December 1862.
 The largest city and county seat is Russell.
 As of the 2020 census, the county population was 6,691.

 Containing an area of 899 square miles, it is in the third tier from the Nebraska line and is the sixth county east of Colorado.
 It is bounded on the north by Osborne County, on the east by Lincoln and Ellsworth, on the south by Barton, and on the west by Ellis County.